f0uriest/GASTOp/docs/config_file_format.rst

 ====================
 :code:`[evaluator_params]` contains the following parameters:

-:struct_solver: Method for solving truss as a string.
+:struct_solver: Method for solving truss as a string. *Options: mat_struct_analysis_DSM* *Default: mat_struct_analysis_DSM*
-       - *Options: mat_struct_analysis_DSM*
-:mass_solver: Method of calculating the mass of a truss as a string.
+:mass_solver: Method of calculating the mass of a truss as a string. *Options: mass_basic* *Default: mass_basic*
-       - Options: mass_basic
-:interferences_solver: Method of determining interferences as a string. *Options: blank_test, interference_ray_tracing*
+:interferences_solver: Method of determining interferences as a string. *Options: blank_test, interference_ray_tracing* *Default: blank_test*
-:cost_solver: Method of calculating the cost of a truss as a string. *Options: cost_calc*
+:cost_solver: Method of calculating the cost of a truss as a string. *Options: cost_calc* *Default: cost_calc*

 Genetic Algorithm Parameters
 ============================
 :code:`[ga_params]` contains the following parameters:

+:num_threads: Number of threads as an integer.
+If equal to one, the GenAlg.run() method will execute in serial.
+If greater than one, it will run in parallel.
+:pop_size: Number of trusses in each generation as an integer.
-:num_threads: Number of threads.
+:num_generations: Number of generations to run as an integer.
-       -Type: int
-:pop_size: = 1000
-:num_generations: = 30
-:num_elite: =
-:percent_mutation: =
-:percent_crossover: =
-:save_frequency: = 5
-:save_filename_prefix: = Recorded_States_
+:num_elite: Number of fittest trusses to carry over to the next generation without modification as an integer.
+:percent_mutation: Percent of trusses in the next generation (after subtracting elites) to be derived from mutation of current trusses as a float.
+:percent_crossover: Percent of trusses in the next generation (after subtracting elites) to be derived from crossover of current trusses as a float.
+:save_frequency: Number of generations after which the population and config are saved to .json files as an integer.
+:save_filename_prefix: Prefix for the save filenames as a string.
+For example, :code:`save_`.

 Progress Monitor Parameters
 ===========================
 :code:`[monitor_params]` contains the following parameters:

-:progress_display: = 1
+:progress_display: Progress monitor display mode as a string. *Options: ...*

 Advanced Parameters
 *******************

-explain different headings and options, with references to API docs

 Random Generation Parameters
 ============================